Data Journeys: Treating Data Like Your Users

 Updated on by Daniel Twigg

-Creating great experiences for your customers has always been the goal of SaaS product managers and designers, so why should it be any different for their data?
+Creating great experiences for your customers has always been the goal of SaaS product managers and designers.
+Therefore, why should it be any different for their data?
+Having a firm understanding of how your users navigate your website or app is key to designing a great experience.

 What Are User Journeys?